RECLAMATION

 Megan Smith is a graphic designer and seasoned multidisciplinary visual artist working mainly in the digital space.
 She is all about making eye-popping pieces that are rooted in the basics but break the rules whenever possible.
 Megan is a firm believer that art is for everyone, and as a member of the Talent Public Arts Committee, she uses her passion to advance arts participation and celebration in her community.

-j.d. nova is an emerging, self-taught queer writer of short stories, poetry and other word mixings with a seriously sexy, playful, cringey edge. based on the occupied land of Tkaronto. find more weird dream stuff @dreamsickbait.
+J.D.NOVA is an emerging, self-taught queer writer of short stories, poetry and other word mixings with a seriously sexy, playful, cringey edge.
+Find more weird dream stuff @dreamsickbait.

 Lily-Grace Blossom is a queer ceramicist and a mud pie workshop facilitator.
 Her work explores the earth holistically and sensually, working in collaboration with it to delve into themes beyond the human; disrupting the status quo through abjection and celebrating the body as one with the earth.